-Although the underlying employment concept is different, we can now compare both poverty risk decompositions on the basis of $wp^{0.5}$ and wp^0 (Sections 0 and 0).
-The figures do suggest some interesting stories.
-A visual comparison of Figure 9 and Figure 11 shows that the poverty decomposition on the basis of wp^0 is quite different from the decomposition on the basis of $wp^{0.5}$.
+We can now compare our poverty risk decompositions on the basis of $wp^{0.5}$ and wp^{0} .
+The comparison should proceed with due caution, though, as the underlying employment concept is very different.
+Yet the figures do tell - or at least suggest - some interesting stories.
+A visual comparison of Figures 6 and 11 shows that the poverty decomposition on the basis of wp^0 is quite different from the decomposition on the basis of $wp^{0.5}$.
 The differences are relatively important for Estonia, Finland, Greece, Hungary, Lithuania, Poland and Slovenia.
-Some are readily attributable, as in the case of Poland, where the decomposition on the basis of $wp^{0.5}$ gives greater weight to the decline in the share of individuals living in work poverty (as the decrease in $wp^{0.5}$ is much more substantial than the decrease in joblessness wp^0) and lower weight to the diminishing poverty risk of the work-rich (since the poverty risk of the work-poor households that hold any job decreases more than the poverty risk of work-rich households).
+Some are readily attributable, as in the case of Poland, where the decomposition on the basis of $wp^{0.5}$ gives greater weight to the decline in the share of individuals living in work poverty (as the decrease in $wp^{0.5}$ is much more substantial than the decrease in joblessness wp^0) and lower weight to the diminishing poverty risk of the work-rich (since the poverty risk of the households that hold any job, however little it implies in terms of work intensity, decreases more than the poverty risk of households with work intensity >= 50%).
 Despite those differences, the overall picture that emerges with regard to the diversity of trajectories followed by EU welfare states in the years 2004/5-2007/8 is confirmed by both decompositions.